Morrissey: Sexuality

 Morrissey's sexuality has been the subject of much speculation and coverage in the British press during his career, with claims varyingly being made that he was celibate, a frustrated heterosexual, or bisexual.
 In a 1980 letter he described both himself and his "girlfriend" as bisexual.
 The Encyclopædia Britannica states that he created a "compellingly conflicted persona (loudly proclaimed celibacy offset by coy hints of closeted homosexuality)" that has "made him a peculiar heartthrob".
 Speculation was further fuelled by the frequent references to gay subculture and slang in his lyrics.
 In 2006 Liz Hoggard from The Independent said: "Only 15 years after homosexuality had been decriminalised, his lyrics flirted with every kind of gay subculture."

 During his years with the Smiths, Morrissey professed to be celibate, which stood out at a time when much of pop music was dominated by visible sexuality.
 Marr said in a 1984 interview that Morrissey "doesn't participate in sex at the moment and hasn't done so for a while".
 Repeatedly, interviewers asked Morrissey if he was gay, which he denied.
 In response to one such inquiry in 1985, he stated that "I don't recognise such terms as heterosexuality, homosexuality, bisexuality, and I think it's important that there's someone in pop music who's like that.
 These words do great damage, they confuse people and they make people feel unhappy, so I want to do away with them."
 As his career developed, there was increased pressure placed on him to come out of the closet, although he presented himself as a non-practising bisexual.
 In a 1989 interview he said that he was "always attracted to men and women who were never attracted to me" and thus he did not have "relationships at all".
+In a 1989 interview Morrissey stated: "I don't fit into any sexual category at all so I don't feel people see it as being sexual, but as being intimate."

+In 1997, Morrissey said that he had abandoned celibacy and that he had a relationship with a Cockney boxer.
+That person was revealed in his autobiography to be Jake Walters.
+Their relationship began in 1994 and they lived together until 1996.
+In a March 2013 interview, Walters said, "Morrissey and I have been friends for a long time, probably around 20 years."
+Morrissey was later attached to an Iranian-American woman named Tina Dehghani, with whom he described in his autobiography as having "my first experience of uncluttered commitment," and with whom he considered having a child.
+In his autobiography Morrissey also mentions a relationship with a younger Italian man, known only as "Gelato", with whom he sought to buy a house in around 2006.

 In 2013, he released a statement that said, "Unfortunately, I am not homosexual.
 In technical fact, I am humasexual.
 I am attracted to humans.
 But, of course ... not many."

-In 1997 Morrissey said that he had abandoned celibacy and that he had a relationship with a Cockney boxer.
-That person was revealed in his autobiography to be Jake Walters.
-Their relationship began in 1994, and they lived together until 1996.
-In a March 2013 interview, Walters said, "Morrissey and I have been friends for a long time, probably around 20 years."
-Morrissey was later attached to Tina Dehghani.
-He discussed having a child with Dehghani, with whom he described having an "uncluttered commitment".
-In his autobiography Morrissey also mentions a relationship with a younger Italian man, known only as "Gelato", with whom he sought to buy a house in around 2006.

-In a 2015 interview Morrissey stated: "I don't fit into any sexual category at all so I don't feel people see it as being sexual, but as being intimate."